The Little Red Spinning Wheel-Instilling Biblical Truths into My Grandchildren

 Teach your children and grandchildren to Love not the world nor the things of the world.
 Teach them not to covet and that things cannot give them happiness.
 There is nothing in this world that can bring real happiness; The only true source of joy and happiness is found in the Lord and living for Him.
 As we delight ourselves in the Lord, He will in turn give us the desires of our heart.
 This may be true because as we delight in Him our desires change and we become more conformed to His image wanting only His will for our lives.

-On a Side Note: Do you want to see a picture of the Little Red Spinning Wheel.
-If you do a google search you’ll see several pictures.
+On a Side Note: Since I wasn’t sure about copyright I did not post a picture of the actual toy.
+Do you want to see a picture of the Little Red Spinning Wheel?
+This was a Remco toy and if you do a google search you’ll see several pictures.